gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/wait_for.md

 hide_table_of_contents: true
 ---

-# Breakdowns in communication
+# Breakdowns in Communication

-Sometimes the second program may not answer for any reason and it is necessary to be able to handle this case correctly.
+Sometimes, the second program may not respond for various reasons, and it's crucial to handle such scenarios appropriately.

 ## wait_for()

-Let's try to solve this problem using `wait_for(DURATION_IN_BLOCK)`.
+To address this issue, let's use `wait_for(DURATION_IN_BLOCKS)`.
-*Reminder: this function itself wakes up the message from the waiting list after a certain number of blocks, if `exec::wake()` was not called.*
+*Reminder: This function automatically wakes up the message from the waiting list after a specified number of blocks if `exec::wake()` has not been called.*

-## Second program
+## Second Program

-Let's add `exec::wait()` so that the second program does not reply to incoming messages:
+Add `exec::wait()` to the second program so that it does not reply to incoming messages.

 ```rust
 #[no_mangle]